jawline/website/articles/expose_quickstart.md

 !=!=!
 Created: 1533896630.641723
 !=!=!
 Tags: Tutorials, ExpoSE, JavaScript, Projects !=!=!
 Intro: Start
-In this tutorial I explain how to use the <a href="/articles/expose">ExpoSE</a> dynamic symbolic execution (DSE) tool.
+In this tutorial I explain how to use the [ExpoSE](${{{article:ExpoSE: Practical Symbolic Execution Of Standalone JavaScript}}}) dynamic symbolic execution (DSE) tool.
 First I run through how to use ExpoSE with some simple JavaScript test-cases and then explain how to interpret the results.
 !=!=!
 Intro: End

 ### Installation

 ExpoSE requires a Node.js installation.
 Many different versions of Node.js will work, but we test with version v8.11 and recommend to swap to it if there are any issues with installation.
-We also require that python, git and clang be installed as part of the [Z3Javascript](/articles/z3javascript) build process.
+We also require that python, git and clang be installed as part of the [Z3Javascript](article:Z3JavaScript - Native Z3 Bindings for Node.js) build process.

 To begin, download a copy of ExpoSE using the command `git clone git@github.com:ExpoSEJS/ExpoSE.git` and then enter the created directory.
 Once there, execute the command `npm install` to begin the installation process.
 This can take some time as the Z3 SMT Solver needs to be compiled for use with Node.js.